 - Jewellery which is not permitted in our uniform guidelines will be confiscated [see confiscation procedures Appendix 3] and passed on to the school reception in a named envelope, unless worn by members of the sixth form. - Students in Years 7 to 11 wearing 'obvious' make-up and nail polish will be sent to the toilets immediately to wash it off, or to the Pastoral Office which retains stocks of nail polish and make-up remover.
-Please note that any refusal to remove any article, e.g.: acrylic nails may result in isolation or after school detention. - Students who repeatedly fail to meet expectations can expect detention and to be put on report for make-up to the Form Tutor or Head of Year.
+Please note that any refusal to remove any article, e.g. nose studs, acrylic nails, may result in internal removal or a detention. - Students who repeatedly fail to meet expectations can expect detention and to be put on report to the Form Tutor or Head of Year.